 classic design as part of a $19m facility upgrade.
 The three-time US Open venue (most recently held at Southern

-Hills in 2001) will receive mandatory lengthening and the installation of a new
+Hills in 2001) received mandatory lengthening and the installation of a new

 irrigation system.
-The Championship course is slated to close in August 2018
+The Championship course closed in August 2018

 The following story is a reenactment of actual events, names may have been changed to protect the innocent…

 In September of 2017 on the back end of wonderful golf adventure I was set to play Southern Hills at 2 pm local time on a Saturday.
 The day was to start early with a 5:15 am flight out of Portland, Oregon.
 I was staying at my parents house roughly an hour drive from PDX, Portland airport.
 Tucked in my bed far too late the alarm was set for 2:15 am.
 You know that feeling of waking in a cold sweat when you immediately know something is wrong?
 Well that didn’t hit me until 4:03 am.
 The alarm . was . set!
 It just didn’t go off.
 Iphone’s sometimes do that.